-In the first 5 to 6 weeks, we will review basic analytical tools in strategic settings.
+In the first 5 to 6 weeks, we will cover basic analytical tools in strategic situations.
 During the remaining time, we will extend these analytical tools to behavioral game theory, which applies recently proposed behavioral assumptions to the framework.
+There is also an option to cover different topics of game theory including Asymmetric Information and Signaling Game.
+We will discuss the possible options when necessary.
 There is no assigned textbook for the class.
 Instead, I will handpick the topics, which I believe interesting, useful, and insightful.
 For each topic, there are directly related references.
 For beginners, I recommend buying at least one reference book.
 The language in which the book of your choice is written does not matter.

-- [1] Zhiyong Tu, Game Theory, Peking University Press, 2009. - [2] Joel Watson, Strategy: An Introduction to Game Theory, Norton, 2008. - [3] Jean-Jacques Laffont & David Martimort, The Theory of Incentives: The Principal-Agent Model, Princeton University Press, 2002.
+[1] Zhiyong Tu, Game Theory, Peking University Press, 2009.
+[2] Joel Watson, Strategy: An Introduction to Game Theory, Norton, 2008.

-- [4] Colin F. Camerer, Behavioral Game Theory: Experiments in Strategic Interaction, Princeton, 2003. - [5] Nick Wilkinson, "An Introduction to Behavioral Economics", Palgrave Macmillan, 2008. - [6] Colin F. Camerer, George Loewenstein, and Mattew Rabin, editors, Advances in Behavioral Economics, Princeton, NJ: Princeton University Press, 2003. - [7] John H. Kagel and Alvin E. Roth, The Handbook of Experimental Economics, Princeton, 1995 - [8] Andreu Mas-Colell, Michael Whinston, and Jerry Green, Microeconomic Theory, Oxford University Press, 1995. - [9] Geoffrey A. Jehle and Phillip J. Reny, Advanced Microeconomic Theory, Prentice Hall, 2011.
+[3] Jean-Jacques Laffont & David Martimort, The Theory of Incentives: The Principal-Agent Model, Princeton University Press, 2002.
+[4] Colin F. Camerer, Behavioral Game Theory: Experiments in Strategic Interaction, Princeton, 2003.
+[5] Nick Wilkinson, "An Introduction to Behavioral Economics", Palgrave Macmillan, 2008.
+[6] Colin F. Camerer, George Loewenstein, and Mattew Rabin, editors, Advances in Behavioral Economics, Princeton, NJ: Princeton University Press, 2003.
+[7] John H. Kagel and Alvin E. Roth, The Handbook of Experimental Economics, Princeton, 1995 [8] Andreu Mas-Colell, Michael Whinston, and Jerry Green, Microeconomic Theory, Oxford University Press, 1995.
+[9] Geoffrey A. Jehle and Phillip J. Reny, Advanced Microeconomic Theory, Prentice Hall, 2011.
 For the first part, you may consult any game theory textbook (including [1] or [2]).
-I will consult [3] mostly on topics of asymmetric information (I will probably skip this topic due to overlap with another new course).
+I will consult [3] mostly on topics of asymmetric.
 For the second part, [4] is a good textbook that concentrates on behavioral game theory topics.
 [5] is a good general textbook that broadly covers various behavioral topics.
 [6] and [7] are collection of seminal papers in the field.
 You can also easily find chapters of game theory in most graduate microeconomic textbooks like [8] or [9].
+Grading: